Phone-GWP-group

 What is an export packing list?

-The critical considerations for successful shipping of your goods
+The critical considerations for the successful shipping of your goods

-This guide provides details of the ten vital considerations when creating your export packing list and how they can impact the smooth flow of your shipment.
+In this guide, we’ll provide details on the ten vital items you should consider when creating your export packing list and how they can affect the smooth flow of your shipment.

 Contents